-16.8 Mistakes in scoring
+16.7 Mistakes in scoring

-If, after the players and umpires have left the field in the belief that the match has been concluded, the umpires discover that a mistake in scoring has occurred which affects the result then, subject to clause 16.9, they shall adopt the following procedure.
+If, after the players and umpires have left the field in the belief that the match has been concluded, the umpires discover that a mistake in scoring has occurred which affects the result then, subject to clause 16.8, they shall adopt the following procedure.

-16.8.1 If, when the players leave the field, the side batting last has not completed its innings and, either the number of overs to be bowled in that innings has not been completed, or the end of the innings has not been reached then, unless one side concedes defeat, the umpires shall order play to resume.
+16.7.1 If, when the players leave the field, the side batting last has not completed its innings and:

+either the number of overs to be bowled in the Actual Last Hour, or in that innings, has not been completed: or the agreed time for close of play, or for the end of the innings, has not been reached, then, unless one side concedes defeat, the umpires shall order play to resume.

-Unless a result is reached sooner, play will then continue, if conditions permit, until the prescribed number of overs has been completed.
-The number of overs shall be taken as they were at the call of Time for the supposed conclusion of the match.
+Unless a result is reached sooner, play will then continue, if conditions permit, until the prescribed number of overs has been completed and either time for close of play has been reached or the allotted time for the innings has expired, as appropriate.
+The number of overs and time remaining shall be taken as they were at the call of Time for the supposed conclusion of the match.
 No account shall be taken of the time between that moment and the resumption of play.

-16.8.2 If, at this call of Time, the overs have been completed and no Playing time remains, or if the side batting last has completed its innings, the umpires shall immediately inform both captains of the necessary corrections to the scores and to the result.
+16.7.2 If, at this call of Time, the overs have been completed and no Playing time remains, or if the side batting last has completed its innings, the umpires shall immediately inform both captains of the necessary corrections to the scores and to the result.

-16.9 Result not to be changed
+16.8 Result not to be changed